Avid conform

 Transcoding vision to a lower resolution

-Given that the audio storage requirement of any edit is minuscule compared to the vision, the high-quality programme audio is usually transferred with the camera media at the offline stage as the media is transcoded to low res from the master camera files.
-The final conform stage generally takes place after the low-res edit has been signed off so as to prepare the content for a possible colour grade and any further final delivery stages like reversioning.
-The usual process for a ‘conform’ is to make a copy of the final low-res edit and then delete the associated audio tracks so that only the vision element is conformed to full resolution.
+The audio storage requirement of any edit is minimal compared to the vision.
+For this reason, high-quality programme audio normally transfers with the camera media at the offline stage as the footage transcodes to low resolution from the master camera files.
+The final Avid conform stage generally takes place after the low-resolution edit has received sign-off, preparing the content for a possible colour grade and any further delivery stages such as reversioning.
+The standard process involves making a copy of the final low-resolution edit and removing the associated audio tracks, so only the vision elements conform to full resolution.

 Early digital conforms

-Working as an assistant Avid editor, my first experience of conforming Avid edited films and TV programmes was at the BBC back in the late 1990s.
-At that time of change from tape-based workflows to digital, the majority of complex conforms always required some investigative work to locate all the media assets.
-Certainly, conforming complex edits at the BBC taught me the great importance of correct metadata naming conventions and ensuring that all media for any project was stored together in the correct location.
+My first experience of Avid conform work came during my time as an assistant Avid editor at the BBC in the late 1990s.
+Post-production was transitioning from tape-based workflows to digital, and complex conforms almost always required investigative work to locate all the media assets.
+That early BBC experience taught me the critical importance of correct metadata naming conventions and storing all project media together in the right location.

 Complex conforms